dionamuciqi/BlueSkySummer/README.md

 An ice-cream shop website built with HTML, CSS, JavaScript, PHP, and MySQL.
 This project features a responsive design, dynamic product listings, and an order management system.

-> **Note**: This project is currently a work in progress.
-New features and improvements are being added.

 ## Features
 - **Responsive Design**: Optimized for both desktop and mobile devices.